hachyderm/community/verification.md

           green and has a green checkmark next to the URL." />

 GitHub shows as verified with a green checkmark and complete URL, including username / handle.
-(Since GitHub has special instructions, more on that in a moment.
+(Note GitHub has different instructions than usual, more on that in a moment.)

 # How to verify

 ## How to verify, in general

-GitHub has separated instructions because, as far as we know, they're one of the only providers that adds the "rel=me" attribute.
-In general, when you verify you will need to add the the URL with this attribute called out like
+In general, when you verify you will do so by using the following HTML on the page you are editing, like a personal site or blog:
-so:

 ```
 <a rel="me" href="https://hachyderm.io/@username">Hachyderm</a>
 ```

-You can also put the following in the page headers of your personal site, if you would like to avoid having a visible link:
+If you would like to avoid using a visible link, like the above, you can also put the following in the page headers:

 ```
 <link rel="me" href="https://hachyderm.io/@username">
 ```

-Then on Mastodon / Hachyderm:
+After doing either of the above, you will need to add the URL of the site to your Hachyderm / Mastodon profile.
+You will do that by:

 1. Go to Edit Profile
 2. In one of the four fields of Profile Metadata, add the URL of the